The Science of Fear: An Interview With “Scare Expert” Margee Kerr

 I think the last piece of the ‘Scare Specialist’ puzzle became complete when I got to analyze customer response data from The ScareHouse.
 I was given a huge data set full of open-ended responses from customers detailing what they found scary.
 It.
 Was.
 Fascinating.
 I did a lot of content-analysis work for my master’s and dissertation, but none of that compared to analyzing what normal people find scary.
 I think what was most surprising is that there were actually a lot of similarities and patterns.
 You would think that fears would be a very individualized experience, but we really are kind of ‘hardwired’ to be afraid of certain things.
 So, it’s been a winding road, but basically — I love studying fear because it really is the study of people and society.

-And what did people find scary??
+And what did people find scary?

-The most suprising finding from the survey included the fact that lot of people are terrified of scary children, or children that ‘didn’t look right.’
+The most surprising finding from the survey included the fact that lot of people are terrified of scary children, or children that ‘didn’t look right.’
 This suggests that we have a very keen awareness and attachment to how children are supposed to act, and we are concerned, even scared, when they aren’t acting appropriately or worse scaring the pants off us!

 Many people are also very afraid of traditional things, like spiders and snakes and bugs, which definitely supports the research done looking at whether we may even be ‘hardwired’ or have evolved to fear these kinds of critters.
 The idea is that we spent generations in an environment filled with scary reptiles so that fear worked it’s way into our family tree to be passed down the line.